Who can Volunteer?

 My company encourages me to volunteer?
 Can you help?

 We have very limited opportunities for companies to volunteer but we do have a small number of different companies who support us and donate their valuable time.
-Please contact the Voluntary Services Team to discuss different opportunities.
+Please contact the Voluntary Services team to request the relevant point of contact.